F21/DNSMadeEasy/README.md

 #### Using the library
 The operations are all contained in the `resource` classes.
 Look for them inside the `resource` folder.
-If a body is avalible, the library tries to decode the JSON object, so you can access the object directly under the `body` property.
+If a body is available, the library tries to decode the JSON object, so you can access the object directly under the `body` property.

 Here's a simple example: